Gaspé

 Where to stay

-Camping: the nearest campground is inside Forillon National Park (40 km east) or Camping La Faune (10 km south of Gaspé), sites 30-40 CAD.
+Camping is available inside Forillon National Park itself (the more atmospheric choice, 40 km east) or at Camping La Faune roughly 10 km south of Gaspé, at sites around 30-40 CAD.
+Booking Forillon campsites in advance is essential for July and August weekends.

 Getting there

-By air: Air Canada Express (via Jazz) serves YGP seasonally from Montreal (YUL), typically May-October.
-Flight time approximately 1h45.
-Prices vary significantly — book 3-4 months ahead for July-August travel.
-Car rental essential from the airport.
+By air: Air Canada Express serves YGP seasonally from Montreal, typically May through October, with a flight time of roughly 1h45.
+Prices vary sharply — booking three to four months ahead for July-August travel is strongly advised.
+A rental car from the airport is essential; there is no alternative.

-By bus: Orléans Express runs Montreal-Percé with a Gaspé stop but the journey exceeds 10 hours and schedules are infrequent.
+By bus: Orléans Express runs Montreal-Percé with a Gaspé stop, but the journey exceeds 10 hours and schedules are infrequent.
+For travellers without cars, this works as a last resort.

 Combining with other destinations

 Gaspé is the axis of the peninsula’s tip.
-From here, Forillon National Park is 40 km east (30 min), and Percé is 75 km southeast (1h).
-A 2-day cluster covers both: Day 1 at Percé and Île Bonaventure, Day 2 at Forillon from the Gaspé base.
+Forillon National Park is 40 km east (30 min), Percé is 75 km southeast (1h).
+A 2-day cluster covers both: Day 1 at Percé and Île Bonaventure; Day 2 at Forillon from the Gaspé base.

-The north shore drive toward the Chic-Chocs begins here, through Grande-Vallée and Sainte-Anne-des-Monts.
+The north shore drive toward the Chic-Chocs begins here, through Grande-Vallée and Sainte-Anne-des-Monts — a more remote, less-visited section of the peninsula’s loop that rewards those with time.
 For the complete route, see the Gaspé Peninsula overview and the Gaspésie road trip itinerary.